-Ms Slaytor, the Prevention Centre’s Program Manager, worked for more than 10 years in public health as an epidemiologist and biostatistician.
+Ms Slaytor, the Prevention Centre’s Associate Director, worked for more than 10 years in public health as an epidemiologist and biostatistician.

 Following her research in obstetric morbidity and mortality, she undertook a law degree to pursue her interest in medical negligence.
 She then worked for five years as a lawyer representing practitioners and hospitals in medical defence litigation.

 Ms Slaytor returns to public health bringing her legal and epidemiological skills together in her position at the Prevention Centre.

 The Australian Prevention Partnership Centre